forem/forem/docs/maintainers/deploying.md

 ## Overview

-DEV relies on GitHub and Travis to deploy continuously to Heroku.
+Forem relies on GitHub and Travis to deploy continuously to Heroku.
 If a Pull Request is merged with a `[deploy]` in its title, it will be automatically deployed to production once the build steps complete successfully.
 The process currently takes about 20 minutes to complete and will need a few additional